ibm-cloud-docs/virtualization/hyper-v-faq.md

 ## What operating systems can be installed on a virtual machine?
 {: #what-operating-systems-can-be-installed-on-a-virtual-machine}

-{{site.data.keyword.BluSoftlayer_notm}} supports the following operating systems on Hyper-V:
+{{site.data.keyword.cloud_notm}} supports the following operating systems on Hyper-V:

 * All versions of Windows 2003 and 2008 Server
 * CentOS, Fedora, and Ubuntu Linux Distributions